-21 According to Seesemann's analysis in the Theological Dictionary of the New Testament, πατειν is equivalent to καταπατειν in this context and has "the sense of 'destroying,' 'plundering,' though one might go further and render 'to plunder and desecrate,' since plundering the holy city (including the temple) is necessarily equivalent to its desecration."
+22 According to Seesemann's analysis in the Theological Dictionary of the New Testament, πατειν is equivalent to καταπατειν in this context and has "the sense of 'destroying,' 'plundering,' though one might go further and render 'to plunder and desecrate,' since plundering the holy city (including the temple) is necessarily equivalent to its desecration."
 TDNT (5:943).
 However, the main background for Rev 11,2 is the prophecy in Dan 8,9-14, which refers to the pagan desecration of the sanctuary and 'host', for a limited period of time (2,300 days), before being 'put right' again.
 There was no substantial destruction on this occasion.
-Similarly with Zech 12,3 in the Septuagint version, massive destruction is not implied when the Lord says: "I will make Jerusalem a stone trampled by all the nations, everyone who tramples it will utterly mock it".
-Although the 'trampling' in Rev 11,2 temple or its priesthood were saved from the hands of the Romans, whereas in Rev 11,1-2 the 'sanctuary of God, the altar and the worshippers' are not to be given over to the nations.
-Furthermore, the context of this passage in Revelation is closely related to the mission of the two witnesses and the eschatological fulfilment of God's purposes at the end of history (Rev 10,7), which distance it considerably from the destruction of Jerusalem and its temple in AD 70.22
+Similarly with Zech 12,3 in the Septuagint version, massive destruction is not implied when the Lord says: "I will make Jerusalem a stone the temple or its priesthood were saved from the hands of the Romans, whereas in Rev 11,1-2 the 'sanctuary of God the altar and the worshippers' are not to be given over to the nations.
+Furthermore, the context of this passage in Revelation is closely related to the mission of the two witnesses and the eschatological fulfilment of God's purposes at the end of history (Rev 10.7), which distance it considerably from the destruction of Jerusalem and its temple in AD 70^{23}

-Finally, and most importantly, Jerusalem has remained the holy city in Christian tradition, despite its physical fall in AD 70, and in spite of the negative attitudes recorded in the NT.23 Leaving aside putative political motives influencing Patriarch Cyril of Jerusalem in the early 4th century,24 the reason for Jerusalem's persistent sanctity is indicated, and perhaps also inspired, by the same text of Revelation: historical Jerusalem is still regarded as holy precisely because it is the place 'where the Lord was crucified' (Rev 11,8).
-Just as any place of ritual sacrifice is regarded as holy by the faithful of other religions, so it is inevitable, and all the more appropriate, for the Christian faithful to regard the place of Christ's sacrifice, and the physical spilling of his blood, as holy.25 The important point, here, is that since historical Jerusalem is still formally considered to be holy, the 'trampling' for 42 months has not yet begun, and so must be understood as a future event.
+Finally, and most importantly, Jerusalem has remained the Holy City in Christian tradition, despite its physical fall in AD 70, and in spite of the negative attitudes recorded in the NT.
+24 Leaving aside putative political motives influencing Patriarch Cyril of Jerusalem in the early 4th century, 25 the reason for Jerusalem's persistent sanctity is indicated, and perhaps also inspired, by the same text of Revelation: historical Jerusalem is still regarded as holy precisely because it is the place 'where the Lord was crucified' (Rev 11,8).
+Just as any place of ritual sacrifice is regarded as holy by the faithful of other religions, so it is inevitable, and all the more appropriate, for the Christian faithful to regard the place of Christ's sacrifice, and the physical spilling of his blood, as holy.
+26 The important point, here, is that since historical Jerusalem is still formally considered to be holy, the 'trampling' for 42 months has not yet begun, and so must be understood as a future event.
 This is a solid indication that Revelation does indeed have a teaching concerning a specific future for Jerusalem.